US women beat Canada 3-0 in Olympic qualifying final - WHIZ News

+“We have a great front line, we have a great midfield.
+The defenders were doing their job in the first half, so now it was our turn to get the job done in the second half,” Williams said.

 Lindsey Horan and Megan Rapinoe also scored for the United States, which extended its undefeated streak to 28 games.
-The United States did not concede a goal in five qualifying matches, and scored 25 times.
+The U.S. did not concede a goal in five qualifying matches, and scored 25 times.

-The U.S. and Canada had both already secured spots at the Tokyo Games with victories in the semifinals.
-The region has two Olympic berths.

 The U.S. has been to every Olympics since women’s soccer was included in 1996, and has won four gold medals.
 But the Americans were knocked out in the quarterfinals by Sweden four years ago in Brazil, the team’s earliest Olympic exit.